puchkova/contacts/README.md

 ## Application Structure
 ### Back-end
 The `src\` directory contains the server project.
 It contains *controller*, *service*, *repository* and *model* packages inside the `src\main\java\ee\kuehnenagel\contacts\` package.
-- `ContactController` contains the GET request with name of contact as optional request parameter.
+- `ContactController` contains the *REST API* GET request  request with name of contact as optional request parameter.
 It returns full or filtered contact list.
 - `ContactService` contains method that calls repository and returns contact list.
 The service contains CSV file field with its path as *@Value* parameter.
 - `Contact` is a model that contains contact name and photo url fields.
 - `ContactRepository` implements `ContactRepository` interface.
 It contains operations with data.